MidAtlanticPortal/mp-clipping/README.md

-# mp-visualize
+# Clipping

-Features for Marine Planner
+Clipping for Marine Planner